 Informatics-founded startup wins UKRI Agentic AI Pioneers Prize

-Danu Insights, founded in 2024 by Professor Chris Lucas and Dr Stefan Bostock, is developing AI technologies to transform how new biotechnologies are discovered and brought to market.
+Danu Insights, founded in 2024 by Dr Chris Lucas and Dr Stefan Bostock, is developing AI technologies to transform how new biotechnologies are discovered and brought to market.

-Dr Bostock brings a complementary background in translating research into practice, with experience across biotechnology, AI and startups.
+Dr Bostock brings complementary experience in translating cutting‑edge research into real-world applications, with a background spanning biotechnology and AI-driven startups.

 Professor Chris Lucas (left) and Dr Stefan Bostock (right), co‑founders of Danu Insights.

-Together, the founders identified a shared challenge: that life sciences research is often slow, costly and failure‑prone, despite its importance in addressing global issues such as disease and climate change.
-Danu Insights was established to rethink this process, combining advances in AI and statistical modelling to make experimental research more efficient and reliable.
+Together, the founders identified a shared challenge: that life sciences research is often slow, costly and failure‑prone, despite being critical to addressing global challenges such as disease and climate change.
+Danu Insights was established to reimagine this process, using AI to make each experiment more informative, adaptive and efficient.

 The company builds on foundational research from Informatics, with its technical team including researchers and graduates from the University of Edinburgh.